 For centuries, people with leprosy were cast out of society, called sinners, and treated like, well, lepers.
 There's a reason that today, the word is synonymous with stigma.
 But the truth about leprosy is much more complicated.
-Yes, the disease causes horrible disfiguration, including blindness, facial deformity, and the reabsorption of limbs back into the body.
-But for centuries, lepers have been accused of atrocities like poisoning wells or causing the Black Death.
+Yes, the disease causes disfiguration, including blindness, facial deformity, and the reabsorption of limbs back into the body.
+But for centuries, lepers have been accused of acts like contaminating wells or causing the Black Death.

 As leprosy spreads through the body, it causes an enormous amount of damage.
 Leprosy attacks the nerves, which causes swelling.
 The earliest sign of leprosy is changes to the dermis in both appearance and in reduced sensitivity.
 The infection can cause dry and flaky skin that looks noticeably lighter or darker, and it can also lead to redness and inflammation.